Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders

-There have been several field campaigns targeting the potential impacts of offshore wind infrastructure on water column mixing \citep{floeter2017pelagic,schultze2020increased,austin2025enhanced,hendriks2025impact}.
+Field campaigns have attempted to quantify the potential impacts of offshore wind infrastructure on water column mixing \citep{floeter2017pelagic,schultze2020increased,austin2025enhanced,hendriks2025impact}.
 Through water property transects, \citet{floeter2017pelagic} detected a significant weakening of stratification near the centre of two German Bight wind farms (BARD and Global Tech I), which extended up to half the diameter of the ambient tidal excursion.
 Similarly \citet{schultze2020increased} detected a 65\% decrease in the potential energy anomaly in the wake of a 6 m monopile at the German Bight DanTysk wind farm.
 The wake spread to a width approximately 10 times the monopile diameter, but the full extent of the turbulent wake was not captured by this survey, even at a distance over 50 times the monopile diameter \citep{schultze2020increased}.
-Field measurements were also obtained by \citet{hendriks2025impact} at the Norther Offshore Wind Farm (Belgian North Sea), in reasonable agreement with the dataset of \citet{schultze2020increased}; TKE measurements were 50\% higher in the wake of a monopile when compared against ambient conditions, and enhanced vertiical mixing could be detected in temperature/salinity transects as their vessel passed through the monopile wake.

-The survey of \citet{schultze2020increased} was complimented by Large Eddy Simulations (LES) that revealed a turbulent kinetic energy (TKE) dissipation rate two orders of magnitude higher in the thermocline than when the monopile was not present; a greater contribution to energy dissipation than the bottom boundary layer.
-Measurements taken by \citet{austin2025enhanced} verified the dramatic enhancement of energy dissipation in the water column, who measured an order of magnitude increase in TKE dissipation rate downstream of a 4.7 m monopile in the Liverpool Bay Rhyl Flats wind farm, when compared against ambient conditions. \citet{austin2025enhanced} also estimated the vertical eddy diffusivity, which increased by an order of magnitude in the monopile wake.
+Field measurements were also obtained by \citet{hendriks2025impact} at the Norther Offshore Wind Farm (Belgian North Sea), in reasonable agreement with the dataset of \citet{schultze2020increased}; Turbulent Kinetic Energy (TKE) measurements were 50\% higher in the wake of a monopile when compared against ambient conditions, and enhanced vertical mixing could be detected in temperature/salinity transects as their vessel passed through the monopile wake.
+Complimentary Large Eddy Simulations (LES) revealed a TKE dissipation rate two orders of magnitude higher in the thermocline than when the monopile was not present; a greater contribution to energy dissipation than the bottom boundary layer \citep{schultze2020increased}.
+Field measurements taken by \citet{austin2025enhanced} verified the dramatic enhancement of energy dissipation in the water column, who measured an order of magnitude increase in TKE dissipation rate downstream of a 4.7 m monopile in the Liverpool Bay Rhyl Flats wind farm, when compared against ambient conditions. \citet{austin2025enhanced} also estimated the vertical eddy diffusivity, which increased by an order of magnitude in the monopile wake.